Willowlark/thelittlethingswemiss/posthub/personal.md

 ---
-title: Booked Shoots
+title: Personal Shoots
 ---

-# Booked Shoots
+# Solo Shoots

 Photoshoots in which I was the lead/only/etc photographer.
 I get to take my time during these shoots so they showcase well.

-{% for post in site.categories.bookeds %}
+{% for post in site.categories.personal %}
 * [{{ post.title }}]({{site.baseurl}}{{ post.url }}) *{{ post.date | date_to_string }}*
 {% assign images = post.content | split:"<img " %}
 {% for image in images %}